Art and Science Panel

 Elle Gilchrist is completing a PhD at Kā Rakahau o te Ao Tūroa Centre for Sustainability Research at Ōtākou Whakaihu Waka University of Otago exploring social arts practice and community engagement in climate change adaptation.
 Elle's current research focuses on sense of agency and understanding experiences of climate change.
 She holds a Bachelor's degree in Marine Biology and a Master's in Human Ecology.
 Her most recent projects involved understanding human-ocean relationships in a fishing town in the Yucatán and arts-based coastal heritage research on Rakiura Stewart Island.

-Aidan Taira Geraghty
+Aidan Geraghty

 Other Events